alcheng10/covid_mobility_analysis/README.md

 # Short Analysis on Impact of COVID-19 Pandemic on Mobility
-A short analysis of mobility impact by COVID-19 pandemic in the context of Brisbane and Singapore.
+A short analysis of mobility impact by COVID-19 pandemic in the context of Brisbane, Melbourne, Singapore and Japan.

 The COVID-19 pandemic impacted many aspects of our lives - in particular, how mobile we are.
 Google collects location data, aggregated and anonymised, for the purposes of research.
 The dataset mainly focuses on how long people stayed at a particular place in comparison to a baseline.